cloudflare/cloudflare-docs/content/load-balancing/understand-basics/session-affinity.md

 ### ip_cookie

-This behaves similar to `cookie` except the initial origin selection is stable and based on the client's IP address.
+This behaves similar to `cookie` except the initial endpoint selection is stable and based on the client's IP address.

 ### header